 All Department staff are invited as it also provides an opportunity to acknowledge and celebrate individual and group achievements from the last year.

-In 2013 the reception will be held on 14th November.
-As our own Museum is closed, we are delighted to announce that this year we will cross the road to the Sedgwick Museum of Earth Sciences, where the party will commence at 5.30pm.
+In 2013 the reception was held on 14th November.
+As our own Museum was closed, we were delighted to cross the road to the Sedgwick Museum of Earth Sciences, where the party commenced at 5.30pm.

 All members of the Department are eligible to be nominated - students, teaching and research staff, and support staff.